 If you have not yet received a copy of your MIB Consumer File, then you may wish to submit a request by visiting http://www.mib.com/request_your_record.html.
 Although you are not required to obtain a copy of your MIB Consumer File before disputing information, doing so may be helpful to you so you can specify the exact nature of your dispute and address all the information you believe to be inaccurate or incomplete.

-When asking MIB to begin a reinvestigation, MIB will ask you to submit a signed Request for Reinvestigation Form (MIB will provide the form) or a signed letter from you.
+When asking MIB to begin a reinvestigation, MIB will ask you to submit a signed Request for Reinvestigation Form (see link in your MIB Consumer File letter) or a signed letter from you.
 You will be asked to provide all of the following information in order for MIB to initiate your dispute:

 Your full name, including middle initial (and name suffix such as JR, SR, II, III, which would distinguish you from another family member of a different generation)